Address

 Draft National Education Programme for 2023–2033

 In July 2024, the relevant working group developed the final draft National Education Programme for 2023–2033 (končni predlog Nacionalnega programa vzgoje in izobraževanja za obdobje 2023–2033).
-In secondary vocational education and training, the aim is to evaluate the structure and purpose of secondary vocational education and training programmes emphasising short secondary and upper secondary vocational education.
+In secondary vocational education and training, the aim is to evaluate the structure and purpose of secondary vocational education and training programmes, emphasising short secondary and upper secondary vocational education.
 The evaluation should determine which programmes still focus primarily on preparing students for occupation and employment, and for which programmes it would be sensible to strengthen their general educational and pre-vocational objectives.
-The final draft defines upper secondary educational qualification as a national standard, which means, the state should enable all to acquire at least upper secondary educational qualification anytime in life.
-For more information see Chapter National reforms in school education.
+The final draft defines upper secondary educational qualification as a national standard, which means the state should enable all to acquire at least an upper secondary educational qualification at any time in life.
+For more information, see Chapter National reforms in school education.

 Amendment to the enrolment in upper secondary programme